jankapunkt/latexcv/README.md

 ------------------

 - You need the tex-live distribution and tex-live fonts to build.
-- Run the main.tex and build with a LaTeX environment of your choice.
+- Run the main.tex and build with a (pdf-) LaTeX environment of your choice.

 Credits